|Born||in Shanghai, China|

 In 2002, Simon & Schuster published Mr. Medavoy's best-selling book, You're Only As Good As Your Next One: 100 Great Films, 100 Good Films and 100 For Which I Should Be Shot - which was subsequently released in paperback in 2003.
 Mike's new book, entitled American Idol After Iraq; Competing for Hearts and Minds in the Global Media Age and published in 2009, reflects on the impact of media on U.S. foreign policy with co-author Nathan Gardels, editor of the National Political Quarterly.

 Mike was born in Shanghai, China in 1941 of Russian-Jewish parents, and lived in Chile from 1947 to 1957.
 He graduated from UCLA in 1963.
-He is married to Irena Medavoy, a founder of Team Safe-T and a charity executive and fund raiser for the Industry Task Force.
-Mike Medavoy has two sons, Brian and Nicholas, and resides in Beverly Hills, California.
+He is married to Irena Ferris Medavoy, a founder of Team Safe-T and a charity executive and fund raiser for the Industry Task Force.
+Mike Medavoy has two sons, Brian Medavoy and Nicholas Medavoy, and resides in Beverly Hills, California.

 - IMDb Mini Biography By: Phoenix Pictures